Have An Aperol Spritz (The Recipe) - The Nibble Webzine Of Food Adventures Have An Aperol Spritz (The Recipe)

 With these instructions, you don’t even have to measure.

 1. FILL a wine glass (substitute a rocks glass, but a wine glass is traditional) with ice.
-Pour the prosecco a tad more than halfway up the glass.
+Pour the Prosecco a tad more than halfway up the glass.

-2. POUR the Aperol halfway to halfway between the prosecco and the rim of the glass.
+2. POUR the Aperol halfway to halfway between the Prosecco and the rim of the glass.
 Pour it in this order so the Aperol won’t settle to the bottom.

 3. TOP off with a splash of soda water.
 Garnish with a slice of orange and serve.
 While an herb garnish is not traditional, if you have the right kind of herb—delicate without strong aromatics—feel free to add a sprig.